athorpe71/gog-termproject/README.md

 -Tile images from links included in .java

--Faction icon from "World Conqueror 3"
+-Faction icons and Sound files from "World Conqueror 3"